EtienneCmb/visbrain/docs/mod_sleep.rst

 Import and use sleep
 ~~~~~~~~~~~~~~~~~~~~

-The *Sleep* module can be imported as follow :
+The :class:`Sleep` module can be imported as follow :

 .. code-block:: python